transcom/mymove/docs/frontend.md

 #### USWDS

+MilMove uses the United States Web Design Standards (USWDS) project version 2.
+There have been significant changes to USWDS between version 1.0 and 2.0.
+If you are familiar with USWDS version 1.0 please review the [USWDS Migration Guide](https://designsystem.digital.gov/documentation/migration/) to learn what's different in 2.0.

 * Check the [Truss USWDS React package](https://github.com/trussworks/react-uswds) for a component that matches your needs.
-Maximize the code view to see what classes to use to replicate the component styles.
+Look at the component code to see what classes to use to replicate the component styles.
-* If there isn't a component there already Check the [Truss USWDS React package](https://standards.usa.gov/components/) for a component that matches your needs.
+* If there isn't a component there already Check the [USWDS Documentation](https://standards.usa.gov/components/) for a component that matches your needs.
 Please add it to the USWDS React code and then import the new version for use in MilMove.
 * USWDS has a [Slack chat](https://chat.18f.gov/) you can go to for help.
 Get invited to it by filling out [this form](https://chat.18f.gov/).

 ## Tooling